itzemanuelj/Creating-a-Windows-Bootable-Drive/README.md

 ## Installation Steps

 ### Step 1: Download Windows 11 via Media Creation Tool

-1. Head over to your favorite web browser and search Download Windows Iso.
+1. Head over to your favorite web browser and search <textarea placeholder="Download Windows Iso."></textarea>

 2. You should see Microsoft offical website [Microsoft ](https://www.microsoft.com/en-us/software-download/windows11) .
 3. Scroll down a bit and you should see a Download Now button.
 Above that will be Create Windows 11 Installation Media.
+&nbsp;
 ![1.1](https://i.imgur.com/WPEvwD9.png)
 ![1.2](https://i.imgur.com/rmagtPF.png)